manuelsh/manuelsh.github.io/_posts/2025-11-11-rationalizing-the-ai-bubble.md

 toc:
   - name: What is being said on the AI bubble
     subsections:
-      - name: "The revenue gap: \n AIs 600 billion dollar question"
+      - name: "The revenue gap: AIs 600 billion dollar question"
       - name: A web of circular deals
       - name: Are we hitting an AI ceiling?
   - name: "A bit of rationality: what is the data saying?"